hbk4mask/hbk4mask.github.io/_posts/2020-05-26-why-dont-drink-enough-water.md

 The main reason is that we don't drink enough water is that **we don't get the urge drinking recommended amount of water**.
 We only drink water when we feel thirsty.

 It's like asking why don't we go to washroom 20 times in day.
-The answer is simple we dont go to washroom 20 times in day because we don't urge to use washroom that many times.
+The answer is again similar.
+We dont go to washroom 20 times in day because we don't urge to use washroom that many times.
+But doctors don't give us sugestion to use washroom 20 times in day.
+At least I am not aware of it.
+So how come we drinking enough water is different?

+>Why we have to force ourself to drink more water than we feel like drinking it?